The divisibility of the class number of the imaginary quadratic fields $\mathbb{Q}(\sqrt{1-2m^k})$: Acknowledgement

 \section{Acknowledgement}

 We thank IISER, TVM for providing the excellent working conditions.
 We would like to thank Azizul Hoque and Sunil Kumar Pasupulati for helpful discussions and suggestions.
-We also would to thank Jaitra Chattopadhyay for helpful comments.
+We also would to thank Jaitra Chattopadhyay, Subham Bhakta and Jayanta Manoharmayum for helpful comments.
+The first author's research was supported by SERB grant CRG/2023/009035.
+The second author wishes to thank CSIR for financial support.
+We used Sage Math for calculations, hence we thank Sage Math for this. \\ \\ Declarations \\ Conflict of interest.
+The authors declare that there is no conflict of interest.